AIT-TECHBOARD/hackathons/README.md

 # Technical & Engineering board AIT Pune-HACKATHONS
- A website for Hackathons that will be organized by the Technical & Engineering board AIT Pune-HACKATHONS.Participate and horn your skills :p
+ A website for Hackathons that will be organized by the Technical & Engineering board AIT Pune-HACKATHONS.Participate and horn your skills :)
  <h4>How it works?</h4>
  <ul>
  <li>visit our website</li>